How Long To Keep Backups?

 If you are backing up once a week, and storing your backups on DVDs for the digital materials, and paper for the other data, after a couple of weeks you are indundated with DVDs and paper.
 How can you ask your neighbor to store all that material for you?

-So, you are going to have to work out a plan which allows you to keep current backups of all your data, but not to have to build a storage warehouse to house it all!
+So, you are going to have to work out a plan which allows you to keep current backups of all your data, but not to have to build a warehouse to store it all!

 How long to keep backups is a question best answered by how often and what types of backups you do.

 If you do a full backup every time you do a backup, you have all the data you need from the last backup.
 Or do you?
-If you backup once a week, but work on your family history every day, you can get everything back from that last backup except anything you have done since it was created.
+If you backed up last Sunday, but worked on your family history every day this week, you can get everything back that you backed up last Sunday, but you have nothing for all the work you did this week.

 If the amount of information you have collected, entered, or otherwise gotten in the last week is such a small amount and of such a type that you could redo that work in an hour or two, it probably is not such a big problem.
 However, if you spent the last week on a trip to an ancestor's home area, and scanned copies of a great deal of original material from that location which can be found nowhere else, then it may be a big problem!